-There is a lot of discussion now about the importance of understanding and healing one’s “shadow” among followers of the work of Carl Jung, the integral AQAL model of Ken Wilber and innumerable other contemporary popular teachers.
-How did Carl Jung understand this concept and what is its relationship to Integral Deep Listening (IDL)?
-The following is an excerpt from “Words and Concepts that Are and Are Not Conducive to Enlightenment.”
+The importance of understanding and healing one’s “shadow” is a prominent fixture of contemporary groupthink among followers of the work of Carl Jung, innumerable other contemporary popular teachers, and plays a major role within the Integral AQAL model.
+How did Carl Jung understand this concept and what is its relationship to Integral Deep Listening (IDL)?[i]
+The following is an excerpt from Words and Concepts that Are and Are Not Conducive to Enlightenment, “and the interviews referred to in the text may be found therein.

-Jung develops the concept of the shadow” for good and important reasons.
-For example, in “The Philosophical Tree” (1945), in CW 13: Alchemical Studies.
-P.335, he says, “A man who is unconscious of himself acts in a blind, instinctive way and is in addition fooled by all the illusions that arise when he sees everything that he is not conscious of in himself coming to meet him from outside as projections upon his neighbor.”
-Expanding on this approach in “Psychology and Religion” (1938).
-In CW 11: Psychology and Religion: West and East.
-P.140, Jung says, “If you imagine someone who is brave enough to withdraw all his projections, then you get an individual who is conscious of a pretty thick shadow.
+“If you imagine someone who is brave enough to withdraw all his projections, then you get an individual who is conscious of a pretty thick shadow.
 Such a man has saddled himself with new problems and conflicts.
 He has become a serious problem to himself, as he is now unable to say that they do this or that, they are wrong, and they must be fought against… Such a man knows that whatever is wrong in the world is in himself, and if he only learns to deal with his own shadow he has done something real for the world.”

 First, “shadow” refers to aspects of self: